antazoey/xamarin-docs/docs/mac/platform/opentk.md

 For more examples, please see the [OpenTK Samples GitHub](https://github.com/opentk/opentk/tree/master/Source/Examples) repo.
 It contains an official list of examples of using OpenTK.
 You'll have to adapt these examples for using with the Xamarin.Mac version of OpenTK.

-For a more complex Xamarin.Mac example of an OpenTK implementation, please see our [MonoMacGameView](/samples/xamarin/mac-samples/monomacgamewindow) sample.

 <a name="Summary"></a>

 ## Summary